LivePersonInc/developer-center/pages/Documents/ConversationalAI/ConversationOrchestrator/DynamicRouting/getting-started-legacy.md

 ### Using Conversation Orchestrator outside of Conversational Cloud

-This section of the documentation assumes that you are already familiar with linking [third-party bots](third-party-bots-getting-started.html) to Conversation Cloud.
+This section of the documentation assumes that you are already familiar with linking [third-party bots](third-party-bots-getting-started.html) to Conversational Cloud.

 Once your third-party bot is ready, you can set up routing policies on Dynamic Routing and leverage the [Next Actions API](conversation-orchestrator-next-actions-api-overview.html) to receive routing recommendations.
 You need to handle transfers appropriately within your third-party bot in the appropriate channel.
 Third-party bots can use the [Conversation Context Service](conversation-orchestrator-conversation-context-service-overview.html) to read or write contextual information that can be leveraged for dynamic routing or even bot-to-bot communication.